Hypospadias

 Long-term Outlook

-• Normal Urination: Most boys will have normal urinary function post-surgery.
+Normal Urinary Function: Typically, the majority of boys will have normal urinary function after surgery.

-• Psychosocial Impact: Children may initially experience anxiety about their condition, but with successful intervention, they can have normal sexual function and satisfaction in adulthood.
+Psychosocial Impact: Young people may be initially scared about their condition, but when managed effectively, they can regain normal sexual function and fulfillment as adults.

 Was this helpful?